Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 How to enroll in an outpatient opioid addiction program?

-Call 888-999-2041 or visit one of New Horizons Medical’s addiction treatment center locations in the Greater Boston Area in Brookline, Framingham, Haverhill, Lynn, or Quincy!
+Call 888-999-2041 or visit one of New Horizons Medical’s locations in the Greater Boston Area in Brookline, Framingham, Haverhill, Lynn, or Quincy!
 We offer convenient appointment times and flexible scheduling for in-person and virtual appointments.
 Our team can help you to get started!

 Outpatient Opioid Abuse Treatment Cost

-Addiction treatment is covered by most health plans.
-New Horizons Medical is contracted with major insurance plans in Massachusetts and is accepting Medicaid, Medicare, Blue Cross Blue Shield, Wellsense, and other health plans for outpatient opioid abuse treatment.
-Our contracts allow for low addiction treatment costs for patients.
-If you would like to pay out of pocket for services, please contact our office at 888-999-2041.
+Medication Assisted Treatment for addiction disorders is covered by most health plans.
+New Horizons Medical is contracted with major insurance plans in Massachusetts and is accepting Medicaid, Medicare, Blue Cross Blue Shield, Wellsense, and other health plans for outpatient Medication Assisted Treatment for Suboxone and Vivitrol.

 About opioid addiction